 2) Before you frost the top of the cake, lay a piece of wax paper over the top and cut out the size and shape that you would like the “red pants” to be.

 3) Frost the entire cake including the ears with chocolate frosting.

 4) Roll out red fondant on wax paper and layer your wax paper pants shape on top.
 Cut out your fondant.
 Carefully lift your Mickey pants from the wax paper and set onto the cake.
 It’s okay if it drops over the sides a bit.

 5) Take Oreo cookie crumbs (about 1/2-3/4 cup) and sprinkle over all the chocolate frosting that is exposed.
 (Not on the red fondant, of course).

 6) Pipe buttons with white frosting on the front.
 It would probably be easier to set real while buttons on the cake but I couldn’t find any.

 I also made some cute Mickey Mouse cupcakes to finish off the theme.
 The cupcakes are perfect for letting the neighborhood kids help celebrate his birthday too.

 The cupcakes are a boxed chocolate cake mix.
 Red Liners.
 Chocolate frosting then dipped in Oreo cookie crumbs.
-Then I took Mini Oreos and stuck half a toothpick into the filling and then into the cupcake to get the cookies to stay.
+Then I took Mini Oreos and stuck half a toothpick into the filling and then into the Mickey Mouse cupcakes to get the cookies to stay.
 The white buttons are from a hole puncher and I glued them to the front.